 Androgens are also responsible for causing pattern baldness in the first place.
 Their activity increases as women age, which is why many women notice their hair falling.

 Usually, women have diffuse hair loss where the hair loss is spread throughout the scalp.
 Unlike in males, hair loss is not happening in just one or two areas of the scalp.
-The thinning and shedding is happening all over.
+The thinning and shedding are happening all over.

 The hormones oestrogen and progesterone both play a role in the development of hair in women.
 Many women notice that their hair gets thicker and stronger during pregnancy.
 This occurs due to an increase in the levels of these hormones.